The extended framework of the COSIMA research unit

-The theoretical framework of the research unit is represented by the extended frame model.
-The frame model, available for download below, contains the graphical illustration of the central components and intercorrelations.
-The starting point of the frame model and the focus of interest of the research unit in the first and second phase are simulation-based learning environments for the fostering of diagnostic competencies and the activities that are performed while learning in these simulations.
+The theoretical framework of the research unit is represented by the extended framework.
+The framework model, available for download below, contains the graphical illustration of the central components and intercorrelations.
+The starting point of the framework and the focus of interest of the research unit in the first and second phase are simulation-based learning environments for the fostering of diagnostic competencies and the activities that are performed while learning in these simulations.
 In all subprojects of the research unit, simulation-based learning environments are used to foster diagnostic competencies.
 Here, as well as in the meta-analytical integration of corresponding studies, the common definition is used.
 Diagnostic competencies are theoretically conceptualized and empirically assessed in a variety of ways in the research literature.
 In the research unit, three central approaches are distinguished and taken into account in the recording process:

 1. the knowledge-based approach via the assessment of the underlying professional knowledge base,